microsoft/terminal/doc/specs/#2325 - Default Profile Settings.md

 `inheritFrom` is very unique relative to other keys we already have.

 ##### Powerful
-This lets the user have potentially many layers of settings grouping. hese layers would let the user separate out common settings however they like, without forcing them to a single "default" profile.
+This lets the user have potentially many layers of settings grouping.
+These layers would let the user separate out common settings however they like, without forcing them to a single "default" profile.
 They could potentially have many "default" profiles, e.g.